St. Croix

 of a high capacity distillery on the island in 2010.
 The

-new facility will produce all the bulk rum used to make
+new facility produces all the bulk rum used to make

 Captain Morgan branded products for the United States.